Villanova to 7th Final Four, beats Houston 50-44 in South

 It was the closest the Cougars had been in the game at AT&T Center, only about 200 miles from their campus, and the crowd was in a frenzy when Wright called timeout.
 Houston never got a chance to take the lead.

-Gillespie, who played in the national championship game for the Wildcats in 2018, was 1-of-6 shooting.
-But his only field goal came on the possession after the timeout when he stepped inside the 3-point line and hit a jumper with 5:02 left.
+Gillespie, who played in the championship game for the Wildcats in 2018, was 1-of-6 shooting.
+But his only field goal came on the possession after the timeout when he waved off Samuels, stepped inside the 3-point line and hit a jumper with 5:02 left.

+”It was an in-the-moment decision.
+They were soft-blitzing me basically the whole game.
+That time they just happened to switch,” Gillespie said. ”So I wanted Jermaine to go down into the post.
+I had a mismatch … then Jermaine had a guard on him so he could rebound.”

 There was a nearly two-minute scoring drought before Justin Moore made two free throws – the Wildcats were a perfect 15-of-15 from the line.
 A foul by J’Wan Roberts bailed them out with the shot clock about to run out.
 Those were Villanova’s first and only second-chance points.